MisterHW/Notes/analog_neural_networks/readme.md

 ![](img/PCI-neuro-board_W640.jpg)

-	SAND is manufactured in a 0.8pm CMOS process, using a sea-of-gates technology with almost 50K Gates.
+	SAND is manufactured in a 0.8 µm CMOS process, using a sea-of-gates technology with almost 50K Gates.
 	The packaging of SAND is a PGA with 120 signal-pins.
 The non-linear activation function is calculated by the use of a free programmable look-up table allowing for a maximum of flexibility.
 A controller chip, the memories, the lookup table and the SAND chip are arranged as a fixed modular unit guaranteeing the tight timing for